bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 The session timeout can be set in the configuration file.
 You will find more information in  `Config Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_.

-Save VM passwords by defalt
+Save VM passwords by default
 """""""""""""""""""""""""""""""
 This checkbox allows saving passwords to VM tags automatically for all created virtual machines requiring passwords.